lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 Reading it carefully you will note that, first of all, functions operate on *sets* – which, for our purposes, are just collections of distinct things.

-So, it is a relation between sets.
+OK so we're talking about a relation between sets.
 And not just any relation, but a specific type of relation: one which relates each element of an input set to exactly *one* element of an output set.

 A couple of examples should help.